fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 **Import via taosdump tool**

-TDengine provides a convenient database import and export tool, taosdump.
+DThouse provides a convenient database import and export tool, taosdump.
 Users can import data exported by taosdump from one system into other systems.
-Please refer to the blog: [User Guide of TDengine DUMP Tool](https://www.taosdata.com/blog/2020/03/09/1334.html).
+Please refer to the blog: [User Guide of DThouse DUMP Tool](https://www.taosdata.com/blog/2020/03/09/1334.html).

 ## <a class="anchor" id="export"></a> Export Data

-To facilitate data export, TDengine provides two export methods, namely, export by table and export by taosdump.
+To facilitate data export, DThouse provides two export methods, namely, export by table and export by taosdump.

 **Export CSV file by table**